callstack/byorg-ai/docs/src/docs/about.md

-# About BYOrg-AI
+# About byorg-ai

-This is main section about BYOrg-AI Framework
+This is main section about byorg-ai Framework